Overview & Motivation

 Kaal is a distributed cron scheduler for Ruby, packaged as a core engine plus datastore and framework integration gems.

-It exists to solve one problem cleanly: coordinate recurring work across processes or nodes without duplicating scheduler dispatches.
+It exists to solve one problem cleanly: coordinate scheduled work across processes or nodes without duplicating scheduler dispatches.

 What it owns